pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/TreeBasedNavigation.md

 struct ChildView: View {
   @Environment(\.dismiss) var dismiss
   var body: some View {
-    Button("Close") {
+    Button("Close") { self.dismiss() }
-      self.dismiss()
   }
 }
-}
 ```

 When `self.dismiss()` is invoked, SwiftUI finds the closet parent view with a presentation, and
+causes it to dismiss by writing `false` or `nil` to the binding that drives the presentation.
+This
-causes it to dismiss.
-This can be incredibly useful, but it is also relegated to the view layer.
-It
+can be incredibly useful, but it is also relegated to the view layer.
+It is not possible to use
-is not possible to use `dismiss` elsewhere, like in an observable object.
+`dismiss` elsewhere, like in an observable object, which would allow you to have nuanced logic
+for dismissal such as validation or async work.

 The Composable Architecture has a similar tool, except it is appropriate to use from a reducer,
 where the rest of your feature's logic and behavior resides.
 It is accessed via the library's